atleastzero/Baconator/README.md

 ## How To

-Simply clone this repo and run something like
+Simply clone this repo, build, and run something like

 `./baconator -wiki https://en.wikipedia.org/wiki/Kevin_Bacon`